 Here’s Horwitz on how to surprise readers:

 When the gaps between iterations are longer, surprise occurs . . .
 When an individual series suddenly returns to our conscious mind after such a pause and we experience the next iteration as unique yet familiar, this is surprise.

 For example, at the end of Order of the Phoenix, Dumbledore reveals to Harry that the person who prophesied that Harry would be Voldemort’s equal is the highly unlikely Professor Trelawney.
-Trelawney, an extremely ungifted Seer, had only given a real prophecy once before and that was back in Book Three, Harry Potter and the Prisoner of Azkaban.
-Rowling hadn’t mentioned Trelawney’s sporadic prophesying for quite some time so the effect is surprise.
+Trelawney is an extremely un-gifted Seer and has only given a real prophecy once before, back in book three, Harry Potter and the Prisoner of Azkaban.
+Rowling hadn’t mentioned Trelawney’s sporadic prophesying for quite some time, so the effect is surprise.

 And lastly, how to shock readers:

-Rowling uses shock quite a bit throughout her seven books, which is difficult to pull off because readers don’t like to be tricked.
-They liked to be shocked but not tricked.
-For that to work, a writer has to give her readers all of the hints they’d need to figure it out themselves but still manage to unexpectedly twist things around at the end.
+For shock to work, a writer has to give her readers all the hints they’d need to figure it out themselves, and then the writer has to somehow unexpectedly twist things around at the end.

 And there you have it!
-It’s ultimately because Rowling understood how to organically derive suspense, surprise and shock that she was able to create a new and exciting plot for each of her seven books.
+It’s ultimately because Rowling understood how to organically integrate suspense, surprise, and shock into her plot that she was able to create a new and exciting story for each of her seven books.

 And that brings us to the end of this series of posts (get it, series?).
-I’m excited for my next few posts, especially my post on the best writing books I read this year.
-Check back in soon!
+I’m excited for my next few, especially my post on the best writing books I read this year.